Atlantic Bluefin Tuna -

 graph showing western North Atlantic bluefin tuna population decline

-Below - using the "new" definition, the latest stock assessment (October 2006) estimated that by the end of 2004, the population of western-spawned adult bluefin - our bluefin - had been driven to 18% of its MSY level.
+Below - using the "new" definition, the 2006 stock assessment estimated that by the end of 2004, the population of western-spawned adult bluefin -"our" bluefin - had been driven to 18% of its new MSY level.
 Regardless of how MSY is defined, the fact is that compared to its abundance before longlines were introduced (i.e., 1960), the population is now just 3% of its former level - a 97% decline.
-And, ominously, it is still slowly declining toward extinction, as can be seen below.
+Recent research has found, however, that perhaps half of the bluefin we thought were "ours" are really bluefin spawned in the Mediterranean which had migrated for feeding off the U.S. coast.
+So, we really may have left only 1.5% of the western stock of bluefin that existed in 1960 when the population began its steep decline caused by overfishing.
+Ominously, it is still slowly declining toward extinction, as can be seen below.

-ICCAT is the international commission that claims management authority over all tunas, marlin, swordfish and the other big fish of the Atlantic) In comparison to bluefin, Atlantic white marlin abundance has been driven to 6% of its pre-longlining abundance, and Atlantic blue marlin has been driven to 20% of its pre-longlining abundance.
+ICCAT is the international commission that claims management authority over all tunas, marlin, swordfish and the other big fish of the Atlantic.)
+The bulk of the decline which occurred prior to 1975 was caused by Japanese longline fishing on the adults as they concentrated annually for spawning in the north central Gulf of Mexico.
+In comparison to bluefin, by 1998 Atlantic white marlin abundance had been driven to 6% of its pre-longlining abundance, and Atlantic blue marlin had been driven to 20% of its pre-longlining abundance.
+Both have continued to decline since (for the details see Marlin).

 Lawsuit Filed to Protect Spawning Areas - On November 1, 2006, Earthjustice filed a lawsuit challenging the failure of NMFS to limit longline fishing (through the use of closures) in the Gulf of Mexico during their spawning season which is contributing to the decimation of adult bluefin tuna.
 Press release available here.